top of page

 What Makes Me Autistic

 At first, it was a “What if?” thought experiment.
 I’d been feeling commonalities with outspoken Autism thought leaders like Temple Grandin, Austin Kleon, and the comedian Hannah Gadsby.
 What if I, myself, were Autistic?
-On Kleon’s recommendation, I read Neurotribes, Steve Silberman’s comprehensive history of autism and other related “medical diagnoses” of neurodiversity.
-I started bingeing TED talks by Autistic folks.

 I found a lot of resonance.

-In one of the first episodes of the Netflix show Young Sheldon, which centers on a gifted child who has many Autistic traits, the title character decides he needs to understand humans better.
+For example, in one of the first episodes of the Netflix show Young Sheldon, which centers on a gifted child who has many Autistic traits, the title character decides he needs to understand humans better.
 He goes to the library and checks out the book How to Win Friends and Influence People

 I have read that book four times.

-I’ve actually written two of my own books for understanding humans better.
-The first, The Listener Poet’s Handbook for Working, was intended to train new hires at my nonprofit on the specialized skills of the job.
-One day in 2022, I checked in with a new team member who had just finished reading it.
-“It felt like a book on ‘how to people,’” she told me.
-Yep.
-I think that’s what I was going for.
-How To People is basically my favorite genre (after science fiction).
+Turns out I have written two books of my own on the topic of understanding humans better.
+The first, The Listener Poet’s Handbook for Working, was intended to train new team members at my nonprofit on the specialized skills of the job.
+I remember meeting up with a new hire who had just finished reading it.
+“That was great,” she said.
+“It felt like a book on how to people.

-• Misinterpretation of common social cues
+• Unconventional interpretations of social cues

 • Processing more information than others around me

-3. Another one on the processing-more-information theme: During the 2020 pandemic lockdown, a friend who was creating a zine filled with kids’ activities asked me for ideas that would work around the house.
+8. Another one on the processing-more-information theme: during the 2020 pandemic lockdown, a friend who was creating a zine filled with kids’ activities asked me for ideas that would work around the house.
 I immediately proposed a scissory Easter-egg hunt.
 Kids could search out those distracting loose threads on cushions and garments and helpfully snip them off.
 She rejected it on the premise that nobody else would find that as fun (satisfying, at least?) as I would.

-4. I have a natural proficiency for writing in a poetic rhythm called iambic pentameter.
+9. I have a natural proficiency for writing in a poetic rhythm called iambic pentameter.
 It’s not so hard to write in twos-times-fives, IYKWIM.

-5. Smiling is an intentional behavior for me.
+10. Smiling is an intentional behavior for me.
 Not all the time, of course, but when I take selfies in which I think I'm smiling, my facial expression is often flatly neutral upon review.
 Thus, I've willfully trained myself to smile more.

-7. Anytime I leave the house with more than just what’s in my pants pockets, I have super glue with me.
+12. Anytime I leave the house with more than just what’s in my pants pockets, I have super glue with me.
 This enables me to take the initiative to fix little broken things nobody else seems to care about, even when I’m traveling.
 I recently glued a bracket under a table in a coworking place to keep a loose cable from touching my knee.

 15. Years ago, when my constant parade of “Wow, look at that!” observations became too much for my sweetheart Jess, we instigated a quota on things I notice when we’re walking somewhere together.
 I’m allowed to point out three things per trip.
 It’s been a real learning arc for me, realizing that other people don’t need (or want!) a perpetual tour guide.